GilLevi/gillevi.github.io/_posts/2022-11-14-Random interesting deep learning and vision papers November 22 edition.md

 ======
 [Arxiv](https://arxiv.org/abs/2204.07118) [Code](https://github.com/facebookresearch/deit/blob/main/README_revenge.md) Keywords: Vision Transformers, Training recipe

+This paper was published at ECCV 22.
 As hinted by the title, the paper is a follow up work to DeiT (Training data-efficient image transformers & distillation through attention [13]) and co-authored by several of DeiT's authors.
 The goal of the paper is to provide an improved training recipe for “vanilla” Vision Transformers (ViT) [14] in order to achieve a stronger baseline for vanilla ViT, without any architectural changes.
 I find this extremely interesting as there is a large body of works which offer various architectural changes (some motivated by ConvNets) to vanilla ViT (e.g.: PVT[15], Swin[16], CvT[17], Focal Transformer[18], Coatnet[19]), and here the authors steer away from making any changes to the architecture and focus instead only on the training recipe.
 This work is also similar to a previous paper by the several of same authors, “ResNet strikes back: An improved training procedure in timm” [20] which offers an improved training receipt for ResNets to achieve a stronger baseline for simple "vanilla" ResNets.
 Fun fact, there is no DeiT2 !

 DeiT III is sort of a response to several lines of work: improved ViT architectures such as Swin [16], improved ConvNet architecture such as ConvNext [21] and self-supervised training methods for ViT such as BEiT [8].
 The paper suggest several training strategies that improve ViT performance such that training scales to larger model size without saturating, training time is reduced and the final models reach better or on par performance with Swin[16], ConveNext[21] and other recent architecture as well using BeiT[8] like training when benchmarked on ImageNet 1K, ImageNet 21K and downstream tasks.